Art of Belgium: The Brueghel Dynasty

 Flemish genre painting is strongly tied to the traditions of Pieter Bruegel the Elder and was a style that continued directly into the 17th century through copies and new compositions made by his sons Pieter Brueghel the Younger and Jan Brueghel the Elder.
 Many of these are kermis paintings and scenes of peasants partaking other outdoor enjoyments viewed from an elevated viewpoint.

 Belgian art in the 19th-20th centuries

 Neoclassicism

 In the 18th century painting in the Southern Low Countries became increasingly focused on France.
 Many Flemish and Walloon painters studied in Paris and adopted the new neoclassical style en vogue in the last decades of the 18th century.

 The Bruges painter Joseph-Benoît Suvée made a career in the French capital where he was a rival of Jacques-Louis David.

 The latter settled in Brussels after the fall of Napoleon.
-Their major followers in Belgium (then part of the United Kingdom of the Netherlands) where Joseph Denis Odevaere and François-Joseph Navez.
+Their major followers in Belgium (then part of the United Kingdom of the Netherlands) were Joseph Denis Odevaere and François-Joseph Navez.